 It wasn't ideal.
 One person had to write the priorities down, and sometimes we would start the day in the office and forget to post a general message since we already discussed things in the office.
-So we did what every team using slack would do, look for an extension that could solve our problem.
+To prevent this from happening again we did what every team using slack would do, look for an extension that could solve our problem.

 After we tried some small stand-up extension, we stuck with Geekbot for a couple of months.
-At the end of every day around 5 pm people would receive a set of questions.
-We noticed that over time the answers were getting shorter and shorter, and ultimately people started skipping for the following reasons;
+At the end of every day, around 5 pm, people would receive a set of questions.
+We noticed that over time the answers were getting shorter and shorter, and ultimately people started skipping the stand-ups for the following reasons;

-- People were still at work when Geekbot send them a notification, people forgot about it after thinking "I'll do this when I finish up work for the day".
+- People were still focused on work when Geekbot send them a notification, people forgot about it after thinking "I'll do this when I finish up work for the day".

-- Some people couldn't describe there day based on those questions.
+- Some people couldn't describe their day based on those questions.
 On those days people would skip the questions and thus skip the stand-up.

-- Some people didn't see the value in answering a set of questions every single day.
-Mostly because they worked on the same part of the project and it wasn't possible to include images and or videos in Geekbot to share their progress.
+- Some people didn't see the value in answering the same set of questions every single day.
+Primarily because they worked on the same part of the project and it wasn't possible to express their progress, images and videos didn't work in Geekbot.

 Since it wasn't working out between Geekbot and us, we started looking for an alternative.
 We tried some other extensions, but all of them were just like Geekbot with slightly different features.
 What next!?

 In the week that we decided to go full remote, we pivoted from Slack and gave Basecamp a go.
-Basecamp since has become our office in the cloud.
-The place where we create, collaborate, meet, and share our ideas.
-Basecamp also has a feature that encourages check-ins.
+Basecamp has a feature that encourages check-ins.